kcantosh/ml-qe-project/README.md

 #step 4; machine learning
 msvr (multiple-input, multiple-output SVR) will need to be calibrated, particularly the constants epsilon and C need tuning.
 This is all accomplished using the calibrate.m script eg., run in octave thusly: out =calibrate;

+For the ANN :
+R --no-save < nnet_script.R
+then cleanup the files for octave:
+./clean_comp.sh
+and check results in octave with nnet_validate; should be four columns of output, one row per datafold (10 total).